yihu17/Quest-For-Abodeth/README.md

   - Takes the map size (number of rooms)
   - Shows currently in room
   - Sits in one of the corners
+  - Use colored rectangles to show visited rooms
-- Room Interface made so rooms can be made
+- Minimap class can be made drawable
-  - Must be drawable
+  - Implement the drawable class
+  - Make the X and Y coords of the minimap relative so that all drawn boxes from there are relative to the top left of the map

 ## Notes
 - All loaded images are saved in the static HashMap in the setting file